LurieK/React-todolist/README.md

 # Daily To-Dos

 This web application maintains multiple to-do lists in one place.
-Using **React**, I've utilized useState and useEffect hooks to manage state and store lists in localStorage.
-Additionally, with a focus on user experience the application has a **responsive design**, making it easy to open on any device.
+Using **React**, I've utilized useState and useEffect hooks to manage the state of each list individually and store items in localStorage.
+Additionally, with a focus on user experience, the application has a **responsive design**, making it easy to open on any device.

 <div align="center">
   <img src="todo_laptop.png" alt="Example Image" width="300" style="display:inline; margin-right:10px;"/>